 HK's Apple Daily says police arrest five directors in latest blow to tycoon Jimmy Lai

-HONG KONG, June 17 (Reuters) - Hong Kong police arrested five directors ofthe Apple Daily newspaper early on Thursday morning, including its editor-in-chief, the media outlet said, in the latest blow to the newspaper's jailed owner Jimmy Lai.
+HONG KONG (Reuters) -Hong Kong police arrested five directors of the Apple Daily newspaper early on Thursday morning, including its editor-in-chief, the media outlet said, in the latest blow to the newspaper’s jailed owner Jimmy Lai.

 Hong Kong Police’s National Security Department said in a statement that five directors of a company had been arrested on suspicion of collusion with a foreign country or with external elements to endanger national security.